ProizvolniyA/Floorplan_Annotator/README.md

 # Floorplan_Annotator

-A lightweight, custom bounding-box annotation tool built with OpenCV.
-This script is designed for fast and efficient labeling of floorplans and architectural drawings, supporting session resumes and multi-class selection.
+Lightweight, custom annotation tools built with OpenCV.
+This repo contains two scripts for fast and efficient labeling/room segmentation of floorplans and architectural drawings supporting session resumes and multi-class selection.

 ## 🚀 Getting Started